“…Are you sure, Aaron? It’s not too late to come with me to Ellsworth… I could tutor you myself.”

-Aaron let out a mighty roar, holding Gregorio steady with his right hand and hammering a rain of punches to the priest’s chest, throat, and face.
-Father Gregorio slumped forward after the assault, blood gushing from his wounds and landing on his scarlet robes.
+Aaron let out another ferocious battle-cry, holding Gregorio steady with his right hand and hammering a rain of punches to the priest’s chest, throat, and face with his left.
+Father Gregorio slumped forward after the assault, blood gushing from his wounds and dripping on his scarlet robes.

 “I may lose this hand, but so be it.
-Ganymede has given me a final test, and I shall see it through.”
+Ganymede has given me a final test of faith, and I shall see it through.”

+Still stupified by the priest’s laughter, Aaron didn’t release Gregorio had his injured hand up against his chest until it was too late.
 A vein of lighting ran down the priest’s arm hitting Aaron’s chest.
 The swordsman cried out in agony as the electricity coursed throughout his body, singing his clothing and frying him like a fish.
-He threw his head back, wailing in pain.

 Gregorio ground his teeth together, in just as much pain as Aaron.
 The rust around the metal handcuffs and Aaron’s body slowing down the conduction ensured very little of the current returned to him, but there was still the problem of his hand.

-Even as he felt his left hand’s scars pop open, as his veins burst and splattered his blood against the heretic’s chest, Gregorio cried out with a mixture of anger and pain.
-He was fighting on with a cocktail of faith, adrenaline and pure, bitter rage.
+Even as he felt his palm’s scars pop open and the seams come undone, as his veins burst and splattered his blood against the heretic’s chest, Gregorio kept up the current.
+He was fighting on with a cocktail of faith, adrenaline, and bitter rage.